intelsdi-x/k8s/README.md

 `number_of_vcpu`: number of cores per vm for [Kubernetes](https://github.com/kubernetes/kubernetes) `master` or `worker` plane

 `ram_size`: size of RAM per vm for [Kubernetes](https://github.com/kubernetes/kubernetes) `master` or `worker` plane

+Storage specific:

+`ign`: iSCSI initiator name which will be configured on [Kubernetes](https://github.com/kubernetes/kubernetes) worker nodes.

+`data_service_endpoint`: [Nutanix cluster](https://www.nutanix.com) iSCSI data service IP (It can be set/check in `Cluster Details` menu).

+At this moment Nutanix Kubernetes storage plugin supports only 2 names for storage classes `silver` and `gold` so they shouldn't be edited.

+`enabled`: do we want to create given storage class.

+`storage_container_name`: [Nutanix cluster](https://www.nutanix.com) storage container name which should be used for given storage class.
+It should be created manually by [Nutanix cluster](https://www.nutanix.com) cluster operator.

+`filesystem`: filesystem that will be used with given storage class.

 ## Deployment
 With all requirements met, deployment is executed by following commands :